Filipondios/TicTacToe/README.md

 <a name="download"></a>

 ## Download 📦
-You can use <a href="">this link</a>.
-You can also run `git clone https://github.com/Filipondios/TicTacToe.git` or similar to have full access to the code, as usual.
+- Use <a href="">this link</a> or run `git clone https://github.com/Filipondios/TicTacToe.git` or similar to have full access to the code, as usual.

+- If you want to download a specific version of the app, check all the releases at <a href="https://github.com/Filipondios/TicTacToe/releases">this link</a> or in the Releases section at this repository.
+Else, if you want the latest version, check it also at the first occurence of the releases section.

 <a name="license"></a>